 In the current circumstances where the gyms are closed and even jogging in the park seems like a huge risk, gathering the motivation to continue working out is even harder for many people.
 But the good news is that the situation has caused many gyms and studios to put their classes online – either to try for free or for a small fee.
 So now may be the perfect opportunity to try out some new classes.

-Your body and mind deserve it, darling!
+Your body and mind deserve it, darlings!

 Have you been working out at home during lockdown?
 Any more tips and tricks to share?
 Let us know down in the comments!

 Disclaimer: This website does not provide medical advice.
 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.